Comments and Responses

 - Describe any special consideration on its presentation, such as: documents related to you and/or your colleagues (published or under consideration); reviews prior to your submission; prior submissions; previous contacts with the journal’s staff.
 We suggest you send previous contacts with staff as they may help accelerate the review process.

 - If applicable, please send any of the following as “Supplementary files for editors only”: copies of related documents; comments by previous editors and their replies; comments by previous critics and their replies.

-ORCID provides researches with a unique identifier that may be kept throughout their career.
+ORCID provides researchers with a unique identifier that may be kept throughout their career.
 It may be used in publications and grant applications.
 ORCID distinguishes between researchers with similar names and helps guarantee that publications are correctly distributed and registered.
 It also helps researchers fulfill financer’s open-access requirements.

-Persistent identifiers such as ORCID are a material aspect of finding, linking and navigating through vast volumes of information available.
+Persistent identifiers such as ORCID are a material aspect of finding, linking, and navigating through vast volumes of information available.
 An ORCID ID will aid in the discovery of your research and publications.

 To create an ORCID profile, please follow the link: https://orcid.org/register

 It involves the point of view over a topic that aims at stimulating thought over a subject or over research reported in the journal.
 It may be written by the Editor, by a member of the Editorial Committee, a reviewer or guest author.
 It should not exceed 1.500 words.

 The editorial piece should be concise and include balanced information with the relevant perspectives on the subject without exceeding 1.500 words.
 It shall be duly referenced to support the stated points of view.

 It refers to a written paper.
 It describes the results of original research in a clear, concise, and truthful manner.
 It follows the following structure: Introduction, materials and methods, results, and conclusions (IMRC Format).
 Ideally, it doesn’t exceed 3.000 words.